QCFlow/.github/profile/README.md

 ## 🌌 Vision

-**Flux-Q** aims to build an open, practical quantum software ecosystem that:
+**QCFlow** aims to build an open, practical quantum software ecosystem that:

 - Bridges **classical and quantum** computation with a unified programming and task-flow model.
 - Provides a **lightweight, LLVM-based quantum compiler toolchain** that is easy to integrate and extend.